aznxed/Motiontracker/README.md

 python Motiontracker.py
 ```
 * Select the .mp4 file
-* Once the desired chamber to track is empty press 'P' to pause
+* Once both the desired chambers to track are empty press 'P' to pause
+* Press 'M' to select the first chamber
-* Press 'M' to select the chamber
+* Press 'M' again to select the second chamber
-* Press 'Q' once finished.
+* Press 'Q' once finished
 * Motion in the chamber will be tracked

 ## New Features